25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 19. Paradox of Choice

-Why is it so difficult to decide when we have too many options?
+Why is it so hard to make a decision when we have too many options?

 Example

-A paper points out that a typical American supermarket carries over 30,000 items, and more than 20,000 new products hit the shelves every year.
-And increasing choice and affluence go hand in hand with a decline in well-being.
+A study points out that an average American supermarket carries over 30,000 items, with more than 20,000 new products hitting the shelves every year.
+Despite having so many choices, this abundance can reduce well-being, as more options lead to more pressure and less satisfaction.
 Can you relate?

 20. Peak-end rule

-Why does a negative ending overshadow an otherwise pleasant holiday in our memory?
+Why does a negative ending overshadow an otherwise nice holiday in our memories?

-When evaluating an experience, we tend to overrate our feelings at the peak and end, regardless of whether they’re positive or negative.
+When we evaluate an experience, we tend to overrate our feelings at the peak (the most intense moment) and at the end of the experience, regardless of whether those feelings are positive or negative.
+This is known as the peak-end rule.

 Example